lebite/menu/README.md

 **OUTPUT**:

-_If post is successful, return:_
+_If post is successful, returns:_

 **Code:** 201

 **Message:** OK

-_If post is not successful, return:_
+_If post is not successful, returns:_

 **Code:** 400